jocasio99/jocasio99/README.md

 # 💫 About Me:
 ### Hello there 👋
 My name is Josh and I am a Cyber Security student who wants to do lots of cool stuff and share my journey.
 I am a bit of a jack of all trades, I do some programming, pc repair/building, and networking.<br><br>
-🔭 I’m currently working on my first game using Godot and GDScript<br>🌱 I’m currently learning Godot, GDScript, and Python on my own.
+🔭 I’m currently working on my first game using Godot and my first keylogger<br>
+🌱 I’m currently learning Godot, GDScript, and Python on my own.
 For school, I am currently studying for the CompTIA Network+<br>
-🚀 I plan on creating a keylogger, a SIEM, a password strength checker, a Caesar cipher, and more!
+🚀 I plan on creating a SIEM, a password strength checker, a Caesar cipher, and more!
 I also plan on learning Unreal Engine!<br>
 ⚡ Fun fact: Python is my favorite right now, even though I have previously done some work with HTML, CSS, Java, and C++

 # 💻 Tech Stack: